Bebras Challenge Singapore 2025: Computational Thinking Sprint Plan

 TL;DR

 Bebras trains computational thinking, not coding syntax.
-Use a structured six-week plan blending unplugged puzzles, Scratch/Python drills, and reflection journals to convert contest insights into NOI or DSA-ready portfolios.
+Use a structured six-week plan blending unplugged puzzles, Scratch/Python drills, and reflection journals to convert contest insights into NOI-style prep and a clean portfolio write-up.

 Registration quick answer (Singapore): Schools typically register cohorts for Bebras; partner organisations may host open sessions if announced.
 Dates and modes vary — check the official Bebras Singapore site for current instructions: https://www.bebras.sg/